dheerajvs/art-gallery/src/pages/items/blue-pottery-jug.md

 medium: Acrylic Paint on Terracotta Jug
 description: >-
-  Blue Pottery Jug a traditional craft of Jaipur (Turko-Persian in origin) is just so beautiful to be placed in the kitchen or dinning or on bed side table.
+  Blue Pottery Jug a traditional craft of Jaipur (Turko-Persian in origin) is just so beautiful to be placed in the kitchen, dinning or on bed side tables.
 width: '7'
 height: '9'
 sold: false